gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_bridge_01.md

 ### Layer 4 — Constraint Stabilization

 **Definition:**
-Constraint stabilization occurs when persistent activation begins to shape or restrict the propagation of surrounding gradients.
+Constraint stabilization occurs when persistent activation begins to selectively shape or restrict the propagation of surrounding gradients.

 **Necessary conditions:**
 -	persistent activation